eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 Open a terminal and navigate to the folder you want to serve.
 Run the following command below to start a simple python file server:

+This command starts [Python's inbuilt HTTP server module](https://docs.python.org/3/library/http.server.html) which will serve the files in the folder it started in.

 ```bash
 python -m http.server 3000
 ```